Loop groups and noncommutative geometry: Introduction

 The main Section \ref{sec:JLO} then deals with the construction of our noncommutative geometric objects: for a given connected simply connected compact simple Lie group $G$ and hence for its corresponding loop group $\Loop G$, we construct Dirac operators and a global differentiable algebra $\kone$ on which the Dirac operators act; they give rise to spectral triples, noncommutative Chern characters (also known as JLO cocycles) and index parings with K-theory classes corresponding to characteristic projections in $\kone$.
-The underlying idea in the construction is supersymmetry: tensoring the loop group by the (graded) CAR algebra, we turn given representations into graded representations; for the latter special representations, the so-called super-Sugawara (or Kac-Todorov) construction \cite{KT} guarantees supersymmetry and Dirac operators.
+The underlying ideas in the construction are supersymmetry and conformal nets: tensoring the loop group by the (graded) CAR algebra, we turn the given representations into graded representations; for the latter special representations, the so-called super-Sugawara (or Kac-Todorov) construction \cite{KT} guarantees supersymmetry and Dirac operators.
 The differentiable algebra $\kone$ comes out as a natural byproduct.
-Moreover, the universal coefficient theorem then identifies the fusion product as a Kasparov product at an abstract level.
+Moreover, the theory of conformal nets explicitly identifies the fusion product as a Kasparov product.

-In Section \ref{sec:DHR}, we discuss the CFT interpretation of the results in Section \ref{sec:JLO} in terms of conformal nets.
-After a quick introduction to conformal nets, we show that under natural assumptions, for $G$ simply connected, the ring isomorphism of $R^{\ell}(\Loop G)$ into $KK(\kG,\kG)$ can be interpreted in terms of DHR endomorphisms, a fact that merges nicely with the results in\cite{CCH,CCHW,CHKLX,CHL}.

 In Section \ref{sec:nonsymplyconnected} we introduce the notion of superconformal tensor product for conformal nets that can be considered as a generalization of the super-Sugawara construction for loop groups models.
 We show that our previous analysis for loop groups $\Loop G$ with $G$ simply connected, extends in a rather straightforward way to the case of completely rational conformal nets with superconformal tensor product.
 We then provide many examples of completely rational conformal nets admitting a superconformal tensor product as announced above.